-Placement student Morna McMurtry has been working with the GWL Collections team to look at the Lesbian Archive.
+Morna McMurtry worked with the GWL Collections team a few years ago to look at the Lesbian Archive.
 Here she remembers activist Jackie Forster.

 For the first of my GWL Lesbian Archive blog series I have decided to focus on the woman whose energy trail blazed with the triumphant and unapologetic 1970s lesbian magazine Sappho.
 Brash and bold for the decade of it’s publication I would like to remember the voice of a headstrong, brave and determined veteran activist… Jackie Forster.
 In her 1998 obituary Carol Woddis from The Independent cites: